History of the Jews in Cincinnati: Businesses

-The B. Manischewitz Company, LLC was founded by Rabbi Dov Behr Manischewitz, in Cincinnati in 1888.
+The B. Manischewitz Company was founded by Rabbi Dov Behr Manischewitz in Cincinnati in 1888.
 Their original product, the square matzah, revolutionized matzoh making.
 Previously matzot were hand rolled and trimmed.

 In the late 1800s Jewish Russian immigrant David Kadetz settled in Cincinnati, and offered his flair for cooking at the renowned St. Nicolas Hotel.
 A Cincinnati culinary institution, Kadetz' Kosher, opened in 1901 as the first kosher restaurant west of the Alleghenies.